top of page

 7. I am interested in enrolling, but I am not a homeschooling parent or student.
 Will Lifeology still benefit me?

 Of course.
 Although I crafted this program with homeschoolers in mind, there is no reason it should be limited to people in that world.
 Anyone who is interested in the topics herein should find these lessons interesting and informative.
-After all, if nothing is stopping you from picking up a university textbook on biology, what should stop you from enrolling here?
+After all, if nothing is stopping you from learning science on your own, what should stop you from enrolling here?

 bottom of page